-(cancer), angiogenesis and inflammation (atherosclerotic plaque) [1].
-PET has been used extensively for research and clinical applications, particularly concerning imaging of brain function in neurodegenerative diseases, diagnosis and treatment of cancer (theranostic) or monitoring of radio- and pharmacotherapy progress.
+OSITRON emission tomography (PET) is a wellestablished molecular imaging technique [1].
+It involves the administration of radiolabeled molecules containing elements emitting positrons to patients.
+Photons created due to the positron-electron annihilation are measured in order to localize and quantify the radiotracer [2].
+The principles underlying PET allow studying many biological processes, e.g., metabolism (brain and cancer activity), hypoxia, apoptosis, proliferation (cancer), angiogenesis, and inflammation (atherosclerotic plaque) [1].
+PET has been used extensively for research and clinical applications, particularly concerning imaging of brain function in neurodegenerative diseases, diagnosis, and treatment of cancer (theranostic) or monitoring of radio- and pharmacotherapy progress.
 By choosing different markers, one can select different metabolic processes that are observed during scanning.
-All modern scanners, currently available on the market, detect γ -photons by usage of inorganic crystal scintillators [3]-[5].
-Scintillators in the form of crystal (eg. LSO or LYSO) are expensive but have undoubted advantages such as large density and high atomic number, and therefore a large cross-section for the interaction with annihilation photons through the photoelectric effect, in addition to a good energy resolution.
-Despite the advantages of the current PET scanners they are characterized by a number of technical and conceptual limitations.
+All modern scanners, currently available on the market, detect γ -photons by the usage of inorganic crystal scintillators [3]-[5].
+Scintillators in the form of a crystal [e.g., lutetium oxyorthosciilicate (LSO) or lutetium-yttrium oxyorthosilicate (LYSO)] are expensive but have undoubted advantages, such as large density and high atomic number, and therefore, a large cross section for the interaction with annihilation photons through the photoelectric effect, in addition to a good energy resolution.

+Despite the advantages of the current PET scanners, they are characterized by a number of technical and conceptual limitations.
 Actually, the field of view of the body that can be imaged at one shot does not typically exceed 250 mm in length [4].
 This means that any full-body scan has to be merged from several subsequent, not simultaneous measurements.
-Therefore, the information about temporal changes in radiotracer distribution is available only for the fraction of the body within the field of view of the scanner.
-In the present-day PET scanners less than 1 % of the photons emitted from a patient body are detected as a consequence of a limited axial field of view (AFOV) [6].
+Therefore, the information about temporal changes in radiotracer distribution is available only for a fraction of the body within the field of view of the scanner.
+In the presentday, PET scanners less than 1% of the photons emitted from a patient body are detected as a consequence of a limited axial field of view (AFOV) [6].
 For these reasons, the concept of a total-body scanner which allows almost complete detection of the radiation emitted from the body appears naturally desirable [2], [6].
-Furthermore, the total-body PET will enable decreasing in the time of diagnostics or the amount of the administered radiation dose and it may also enable more effective application of shorter living tracers.
-Recently different designs of total-body scanners based on the standard technologies were introduced e.g. using resistive plate chamber (RPCs) [7], straw tubes [8], [9] and crystal scintillators [2], [6].
+Furthermore, the total-body PET will enable decreasing in the time of diagnostics or the amount of the administered radiation dose, and it may also enable more effective application of shorter living tracers.
+Recently different designs of total-body scanners based on the standard technologies were introduced, e.g., using resistive plate chamber [7], straw tubes [8], [9] and crystal scintillators [2], [6].
 The total-body PET based on crystal scintillators is already in the stage of commissioning [10] and delivering first total-body images [11].